How the United States Will Elect The Next President in 2020 in Five Simple Steps

 - The states, via the Electoral College votes allotted them, elect the president.

-Trump won the popular vote in thirty-six states.
+In the 2016 presidential election, Trump won the popular vote in thirty-six states.
 Hillary won the popular vote in fourteen states.
 Trump did not win the popular vote nationwide.
 But we do not elect the president by the nationwide popular vote.
 In terms of the outcome, it is irrelevant, according to current election law, that Hillary won the nationwide popular vote.

 Trump won the popular vote in the most states.